On a scale of 0 to 10, how hard is raising a new puppy?

 Honestly — when 10 is “What have we done?” there are times when most people will score their new puppy at an 11.
 Like when there’s a puppy crying at night.

-My heart goes out to Petful member Jenny, who recently left a message on our community forum about this topic.
+My heart goes out to a reader named Jenny, who recently asked a question about this.
 The good news is that things do get easier, and hard work early pays off later.
-As so many clients say to me, “It’s like having a new baby” — and they’re right.
+As so many of my clients say to me, “It’s like having a new baby” — and they’re right.

-So for all those people out there with a new puppy who are waking up (or not getting to sleep in the first place) to the reality of the patter of tiny paws, here are my thoughts on what to do when things go wrong at night.
+So for all those people out there with a new puppy who are waking up (or not getting to sleep in the first place) to the reality of the patter of tiny paws, here are this veterinarian’s thoughts on what to do when things go wrong at night.

 Crate Training 101

 Stanley’s mom is crate training correctly, but let’s whizz through a few basics:

 - Place the crate where the dog can see what’s going on but rest peacefully, such as the corner of a living room.

 - In the crate have a comfy bed, chew toy and bowl of water.

 - Partially cover the crate to make it cave-like.

 - Seed the crate with kibble or treats so the pup thinks it’s an ace place.